Shrikhandi Bhittha

 Bhitthamore or Shrikhandi Bhittha is a significant human settlement in the Sitamarhi district of the Indian state of Bihar.
-It is located near the India–Nepal border, along the Ratnawati (Raato) River,serving as a major transit and trade hub.
-The settlement is a key junction on National Highway 227 connecting it to its district headquarters Sitamarhi (30 km), as well as Janakpur (23 km) and Jaynagar (55 km).
-The area hosts the Integrated Check Post (ICP) Bhitthamore and is monitored by the Sashastra Seema Bal (SSB).
+It is located near the India–Nepal border, along the Ratnawati (Raato) River, serving as a major transit and trade hub.
+The settlement is a key junction on National Highway 227 connecting it to its district headquarters Sitamarhi (30 km),Janakpur, Nepal (23 km) and Jaynagar (55 km).
+The area hosts the Bhitthamore Land Port and is monitored by the Sashastra Seema Bal (SSB).

 Geography

 The village has a border checkpoint at the crossing to Malibara, Jaleshwar, Nepal.
 Bhitthamore is about 30 kilometres east of its district headquarters, Sitamarhi.
 National Highway 227 passes through Bhitthamore.
-Thus it is a gateway to Janakpur, Nepal and parts of Sitamarhi & Madhubani along the border side.
+It is a gateway to Janakpur, Nepal and parts of Sitamarhi and Madhubani along the border side.

+Culture

 Festivals

 The major festival of this area is Chhath Puja in which people offer prayers to Lord Sun.
 Holi, Diwali, Dussehra, Makar Sankranti, and Eid al-Fitr are also celebrated.